Coke Studio Pakistan season 10

 The tenth season of the Pakistani music television series Coke Studio Pakistan premiered on 11 August 2017, and ended on 21 September 2017.
 Strings and The Coca-Cola Company emceed the show as executive producers, while the show returned with the previous year's format of music directors leading and producing their own songs under Strings' supervision, despite the decision of not adopting this format for next year.

 The season featured 7 episodes, each having 4 tracks, plus one promo and one full song (hence two season openers); making it a total of 32 songs.
-It turned out to be the Strings' last Coke Studio production.
+Claimed by some as one of the best Coke Studio seasons of all time, it turned out to be the Strings' last Coke Studio production.